 - Pain and suffering (including physical pain and emotional distress)

 - Punitive damages (aimed at punishing and deterring reckless conduct).

-In most cases, a personal injury lawsuit must be filed within two years from the date of injury.
+In most cases, an injury lawsuit must be filed within two years from the date of injury.
 This is called the statute of limitations.
 However, exceptions to this rule may apply in some cases, which can allow for either a shorter or longer time period.